Use Nationally and in Massachusetts

 Chemical Distributors and Packagers

-Four chemical distributors, representing over 55% of the total reported use of TCE in Massachusetts, reported processing TCE in 2005, though none reported TCE above the reporting threshold in 1990.
+One chemical distributor, representing over 50% of the total reported use of TCE in Massachusetts, reported processing TCE in 2019.
+The chemical distribution sector was not required to report in 1990, but it is likely that companies in this sector were using TCE at that time.
 These companies repackage TCE for bulk sales to their customers.

 Summary of Inputs and Outputs

-Figure 2 illustrates the change from 1990 to 2005 in inputs and outputs of TCE in Massachusetts.
-Inputs include TCE that is manufactured or processed, as well as TCE that is “otherwise used” (i.e., ancillary uses that do not become incorporated into the final product).
-Outputs include TCE that is generated as byproduct (i.e., all non-product material created by a process line prior to release, on-site treatment, or transfer) and the amount of TCE that is shipped in or as product.
+The two charts below illustrate the change from 1990 to 2019 in use and releases of TCE in Massachusetts.
+Use includes TCE that is manufactured or processed, as well as TCE that is “otherwise used” (i.e., ancillary uses that do not become incorporated into the final product).
+Releases include TCE that is released to the environment in air, water, or land.

-Both inputs and outputs of TCE were significantly reduced overall in the Commonwealth from 1990 to 2005.
-Specifically, from 1990 to 2005 the total input of TCE, including otherwise used, manufactured or processed TCE, was reduced by 77% while the total output of TCE, the amount generated as byproduct, shipped in or as product, over the same time period was reduced by 81%.
+Both use and releases of TCE were significantly reduced overall in the Commonwealth from 1990 to 2019.
+From 1990 to 2019 the total use of TCE, including otherwise used, manufactured or processed TCE, was reduced by 95% while the total releases of TCE, over the same time period was reduced by 97%.